cfabianski/cfabianski.github.io/_posts/2014-05-24-how-we-migrated-from-globalize-to-hstore-translate.md

 This was working pretty fine.

-Here is how the model looks like:
+Here is how the model looked like:

 {% highlight ruby %}
   class Post < ActiveRecord::Base